Friends: The Reunion a cautious, melancholy look back after a long break

 "Friends really had a big hand in teaching me English," a member of the insanely popular Korean boy band says.

 "So no one told you life was gonna be this way," a line from the show's theme song goes.
-Someone might have told us time would go by quickly, but how has it been a quarter century since this show first aired?
-As the memories wash over the cast, many viewers may see themselves, and pieces of their own lives, in these old friends.
+Someone might have told us time would go by quickly, but how has it been a quarter century since this comedy first aired?
+As the memories wash over the cast, many viewers may see themselves, and bits of their own lives, in these old friends.